Crown-Commercial-Service/digitalmarketplace-framework-application-guidance/source/documentation/text.md

 + how much time the suppliers need to prepare

 CCS also arranges for a contract notice to be published in the OJEU on the day the framework opens.

+# We prepare the documents
+In the months before the framework opens we prepare three types of content:

++ the legal documents that support the framework
++ the questions we ask suppliers within the Digital Marketplace service
++ the guidance on GOV.UK

+## Legal documents
+There are three legal documents that support the framework:

++ the framework agreement
++ the call-off contract
++ the invitation to apply

+A content designer drafts the framework agreement and call-off contract with a subject-matter expert from either CCS or GLD.
+The product manager, content designer, lawyer from GLD and two people from CCS review it together each week.

+The invitation to apply is drafted by CCS.